jhughes1010/PCF_Viewer/README.md

-This script plots pads and probe points for silicon
+This script plots pads and probe points for silicon.

+Place PCF entries into the PCF FIles subfolder.